 We all know that cash balance plans are one of the best retirement strategies on the market.
-But most people don’t really understand the IRS contribution limits by age or the maximum benefit.
+But most people don’t really understand the cash balance plan contribution limits by age or the IRS maximum benefit.

 People get confused when it comes to minimum and maximum contributions.
 They also look for clarification on annual and lifetime limits.